Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 .. class:: centered

-    *Figure: Lake Hawea levels from 1976 to 1979.*
+    *Figure: Lake Hāwea levels from 1976 to 1979.*

-As part of the Lake Hawea modelling project the authors requested all information on historic lake levels and groundwater levels.
+As part of the Lake Hāwea modelling project the authors requested all information on historic lake levels and groundwater levels.
 It was understood that there were no regular groundwater monitoring records concurrent with the historic low lake levels.
 This was incorrect.
 At the end of the modelling project one of the modelling team found a record of an appendix to a 1984 Ministry of Works and Development report which contained plots of high frequency groundwater level data for bores during the historic low lake levels.
 A copy of this appendix is included in this repository and is `accessible here <../historical_investigation/base_data/MWD_Hawea_Flats_Groundwater_1984.pdf>`_.
 This appendix was previously unknown to both the modelling team and the science team at the Otago Regional Council.
 Its discovery was too late to be included in the modelling project; however the Otago Regional Council commissioned this addendum to the modelling project to digitise the data, investigate the implications of the historic low lake levels on groundwater levels, and to ascertain if the model predictions were consistent with the newly available historic groundwater level data.

 Digitization of Historical data and discussion of their results
 ===================================================================